-The winning entries will be played live on air during the PCR FM Kev Lawrence Breakfast Show on Friday 4th December and the winners will receive an Amazon voucher for £250.
-The schools will also get the chance to meet Kev in person or via a live video call.
+The winning entries were played live on air during the PCR FM Kev Lawrence Breakfast Show on Friday 4th December and the winners received an Amazon voucher for £250.
+The schools also had the chance to meet Kev in person or via a live video call.

 This competition has been a great opportunity for students to capture their emotions and experiences of lockdown during the last eight months.
 It’s been brilliant to see the creativity, excitement and honesty portrayed in the podcast submissions.

 We have some very talented students in Peterborough and the surrounding areas.
 I hope to hear more of them on the radio or podcasts in the future!
 Congratulations again to Harriet and the team at Fourfields.